 Cabot Wealth Management is a responsible partner, neighbor and citizen.
 We believe in the power of communities and the individuals who live in them.
 Through strategic and charitable partnerships, we are able to enrich the communities we serve by investing in our youth and supporting those in need.
-Cabot is an active supporter of the Salem Public School system, civic organizations and other community non-profits.
+Cabot has been a supporter of the Salem Public School system, Salem State University, civic organizations and other community non-profits.

 Children who attend the various YMCAs around the North Shore will be receiving free books to help them become more “financially fit”.

 Rob Lutts, president and CIO of Cabot recently met with Chris Lovasco, President and CEO of the North Shore YMCA to deliver over 200 books to the “Y”.
 Starting with the younger children, Cabot donated The Berenstain Bears’ books titled: The Trouble with Money and Dollar$ and $en$e.
 In these classic Berenstain Bears’ books, Mama and Papa Bear help teach Brother and Sister how to budget their money and understand the value of a dollar.
 The kids at the Salem YMCA were thrilled to receive their very own books to take home.
 These same books will be given out at the YMCAs in Gloucester, Marblehead, Beverly, Haverhill, Ipswich, and Plastow, NH.
 Cabot will also be donating books for the older children as well.
 You can see the list of books on our website at: eCabot.com.